-Assessing, Recording & Reporting Pupil Achievements and Progress the classroom.
+Assessing, Recording & Reporting Pupil Achievements and Progress

+Pupils are currently assessed using an assessment tool SOLAR which uses descriptors that match up to what is expected within year groups.
+This system was brought in following the removal of National Curriculum levels.
+Pupils will work through the expected outcomes and teachers will record progress each half-term alongside end of unit assessments delivered in the classroom.
 Literacy programmes such as Lexia and Accelerated Reader also reflect academic ability and record progress.
-Evidence can also be recorded on SOLAR and shared with Boys via displays, in workbooks or files and also on a flight-path map.
+Evidence can also be recorded on SOLAR and shared with pupils via displays, in workbooks or files and also on a flight-path map.
 This program is uses alongside baseline assessments to generate feedback based on gaps in pupil knowledge and help inform the planning of teachers for individual pupils.